 This product comes in a pack of two 21” monitors and has a zero frame bezel, which was ideal for our dual monitor setup.
 It’s ideal for the professional who uses various programs as it reduces the amount of time it takes to switch between programs.
 Unfortunately, we noticed the TN panel caused the monitor to have a narrower viewing angle of 160°.

-It’s not a great gaming monitor, as the 5 ms response time and 60 Hertz refresh rate resulted in laggy gameplay.
-Although its height couldn’t be adjusted, we used a VESA mount which worked fantastically for our work setup.
+It’s not a great gaming monitor, as the 5 ms response and 60 Hertz refresh rate resulted in laggy gameplay.
+Although its height couldn’t be adjusted, we used a VESA mount, which worked fantastically for our work setup.

 - Thin bezel suitable for multi-screen setup